 Reshaping Braeside FAQs

-What will it mean for the children?
+What has the change meant for the children?

-What will this mean for class sizes?
+What has the change meant for class sizes?

 Some of our classes have 16 children and others have 12, 8 or slightly fewer.
 Over time we aim for all classes to have between 10 and 16 children, which are far fewer than other local independent schools.

-Will the extra-curriculum provision increase?
+Has the extra-curriculum provision increased?

 What will it mean for my child being part of a larger school?

-Will there be any staffing changes?
+Were there any staffing changes?